 At a glance

-Rising — being discussed more frequently.
-3 mentions in the last 30 days, 2 the 60 before.
+Declining — being discussed less frequently.
+0 mentions in the last 30 days, 1 the 60 before, 2 the 90 before that.

 The city is adjusting its budget to make sure money is being spent where it's needed most for redevelopment projects.
 It's a standard check-in to keep the city's finances on track.